highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 7. Click "Save and restart" at the top right of the page

 ### Conclusion and Future Work
-**You're done!** You should now have a basic, but fully working slot machine in your domain, that you and anyone else in your domain can play.
+**You're done!** You should now have a basic but fully working slot machine in your domain, that you and anyone else in your domain can play.

 Here's a bunch of other ideas for extending the basic functionality of this slot machine:
 * Lights and sounds corresponding to game state.